robusta-dev/robusta/docs/configuration/alertmanager-integration/azure-managed-prometheus.rst

 Option #1: Create an Azure authentication app
 ==============================================

-We will now create an Azure authentication app and get the necesssary credentials so Robusta can access Prometheus data.
+We will now create an Azure authentication app and get the necessary credentials so Robusta can access Prometheus data.

 1. Follow this Azure guide to `Register an app with Azure Active Directory <https://learn.microsoft.com/en-us/azure/azure-monitor/essentials/prometheus-self-managed-grafana-azure-active-directory#register-an-app-with-azure-active-directory>`_